Anchenni/prometheus_and_grafana_as_a_containers/README.md

+Prometheus and Grafana:

+Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
+Grafana, on the other hand, is an open-source analytics and monitoring platform that integrates well with Prometheus.
+You can use Prometheus to scrape metrics from your containers and applications and then visualize them in Grafana dashboards.

 Let's set up Prometheus and Grafana for monitoring WordPress, phpMyAdmin, and MySQL containers.
 This step-by-step guide assumes you have Docker and Docker Compose installed on your system.
 We'll use Docker Compose to set up both Prometheus and Grafana containers.